Quick answer

 2. Click on “This site.”

-3. Type your searched words and press "Enter."
+3. Type your search words and press “Enter.”

-You will see the search results from the currently opened website provided by Bing.
+You will see the search results provided by Bing for the website that is currently open.

 Later in this article, you can read more about searching an entire website online or offline.